 Meet the Histiocytosis Team

-Dr. Torno is a CHOC Specialist in pediatric oncology and the clinical director of the After the Cancer Treatment Survivorship (ACTS) program.
+Dr. Torno is a CHOC Specialist in pediatric oncology and the medical director of the After Cancer Treatment Survivorship (ACTS) Program.

 Dr. Lin is a CHOC Specialist in pediatric hematology/oncology and is board certified in pediatrics.

 Dr. Buchbinder is board certified in pediatrics and pediatric hematology-oncology and treats kids and teens in Orange County.

 Dr. Rishikesh Chavan is a board certified pediatric oncologist at CHOC Hospital in Orange County.